kaus0311/kaus0311/README.md

 - Constantly exploring new project ideas in **AI**, **Web3**, and **full-stack development**.

 ### ⚡ Random Dev Quote
 > "Code is like humor.
 When you have to explain it, it’s bad."
+Corry House